RuiqianLuo/quant-alpha-project/README.md

 - a CSV-based daily OHLCV data loader and cleaner
 - an Alpha Vantage downloader for free daily U.S. equity data
 - a factor library for several simple daily equity factors
-- a transparent monthly-rebalanced long-only backtester
+- a transparent monthly rebalanced long-only backtester
 - a lightweight performance analysis and reporting layer
-- small unit tests and runnable demo scripts
+- unit tests and runnable demo scripts

 It does not yet include benchmark comparisons, sector controls, advanced data sourcing, long-short construction, or a realistic institutional-grade simulation engine.